 Exploring future possibilities can trigger a variety of emotions: fear, excitement, grief, hope.
-People need time to process their feelings before they can begin making connections to their own work.
+People need time to process their feelings before they can begin making connections.
 Give yourself and others time to process emotional responses.
 You might even consider positioning the future as a safe space of exploration in which people can unfetter their thinking and explore multiple possibilities.

-It can be easy to get bogged down in gloomy scenarios or to place undue emphasis on promising ones.
-In particular, people tend extrapolate from the present, projecting frustrations with things that are not working well today as fears about the future or thinking that positive aspects of the present will continue.
+It’s easy to get bogged down in gloomy scenarios or place undue emphasis on those that have great promise.
+People tend to project today’s frustrations on tomorrow’s possibilities or assume that positive aspects of the present will continue.
 Encourage people to examine both positive and negative implications and to acknowledge that not everyone views any given change the same way.
-Sometimes, the same change can have both positive and negative implications from different vantage points.
+Increasingly, we need to challenge ourselves to ask, “Whose future are we planning for?” when considering what today’s unfolding changes could mean in ten or more years.
+Sometimes, the same change can have both positive and negative implications depending on the vantage point.

-Because future forecasts typically look further out than most strategic plans do, it can be challenging to imagine just how different things could be in ten years as compared to three or five.
-While considering future possibilities can inform vision and strategic planning, a great deal of exploration and interpretation needs to come between reading about future possibilities and applying them to any given setting.
+Because future forecasts typically look further out than most strategic plans do, it can be challenging to imagine just how different things could be.
+While considering future possibilities can inform vision and strategic planning, a great deal of interpretation needs to come between exploring future possibilities and applying them to any given setting.
 Using foresight to inform strategy can be fruitful, but mistaking foresight for strategy or expecting future possibilities to make sense within today’s reality can lead to frustration.

-It is important to encourage activity participants to be open to possibility and to probe the unknown.
-Sometimes ideas that seem impractical or implausible in the short term (for example, because they seem difficult to scale or inaccessible to learners with relatively few resources and supports) might represent important considerations for the long term.
-Resist the urge to limit your thinking to what seems possible today.
+It is important to encourage openness to possibility and to probe the unknown.
+Sometimes ideas that seem impractical or implausible in the short term might represent important considerations for long-term change.
+For example, resources and supports that are inaccessible to learners today should not dictate what could be possible in the future.
+Resist the urge to limit your thinking to what seems possible right now.